elleem/rosebud-API/README.md

 ### Links and Resources

-Thanks to Parks and Rec for all the breakfast food quotes. :)

 ### Overview

-Using Django REST framework to create an API, then containerize it with Docker.
+Updating Django REST  API, by adding Permissions and Postgresql Database.

 #### Features

-- [x] Rebuild a custom version of Things API demo
+- [x] Make your site a DRF powered API
-- [x] Replace with your own application and model
-- [x] Your model should have as many fields as the demo
-- [x] Your model should have one foreign key
+- [] Adjust so that authenticated users only have access to the API
+- [] Add a customer permission so that only authenticated users can update or delete
+- [] Add ability to switch users directly from browsable API

 ### Setup